Traveling in Fukuoka with children is rewarding, but finding activities that work regardless of the weather is a must for any itinerary.

 4. Admission and Tickets

-• Booking: Tickets are time-specific.
-It is highly recommended to book online in advance to guarantee your entry slot, especially on weekends.
+- Booking: Tickets are time-specific, so it is highly recommended to book your teamLab Forest slot online in advance to guarantee entry, especially on weekends.

 Dining and Facilities Nearby